-Tripura TBSE 12th Science Result 2018: How to check
+Tripura TBSE 12th Science Result 2018 declared at tbse.in, 2803 students pass

-TBSE 12th Science Result 2018: The results of Tripura board class 12 Science examination will be declared on Tuesday, May 22.
-The results will be available at the official websites, tbse.in, tripura.nic.in.
-The board will declare the results in presence of the board president Mihir Kanti Deb at 9 am, said TBSE secretary Pradip Sengupta.
-The students can collect their marksheets on the same day from their respective schools, the official mentioned.
+TBSE 12th Science Result 2018: The result of Tripura board class 12 Science examination has been declared today, on Tuesday, May 22 at 9 am.
+The results are available at the official websites, tbse.in, tripura.nic.in.
+The board declared the result in presence of the board president Mihir Kanti Deb.
+The students can collect their marksheets today itself from their respective schools, the official mentioned.
 The official also mentioned that the board will declare the results of Class 10, other stream examinations before June 10.

-This year, a total of 3,544 candidates had appeared for the examination that was held from March 8 to April 11 at various centres across the state of Tripura.
+This year, a total of 3,550 candidates had appeared for the examination out of which a total of 2803 students have passed.
+The papers were held from March 8 to April 11 at various centres across the state of Tripura.
 The evaluation of papers started from April 24.
 The students can also check their results through the following websites, tripurainfo.com, tripuraresults.nic.in, tripurachronicle.in, exametc.com, indiaresults.com, jagaranjosh.com, examresults.net, innovaindia.com, knowyourresults.com.

 READ | Tripura TBSE 12th Science Result 2018: HS result to be declared soon at tbse.in